control-owl/suriGUI/README.md

 Since Qubes is already using Salt, there is no need to install anything on your system.

-Only 4 files are needed to configure IPS.
+Only 5 files are needed to configure IPS.

 1. **sys-ips.top** - It tells dom0 what to install and where.
 2. **sys-ips.sls** - Configuration for sys-ips qube: memory, cpu, autostart
+3. **sys-ips-config.sls** - This is main configuration file for sys-ips qube
-3. **sys-ips-template.sls** - It tells dom0 that our system is based on debian 11 minimal
+4. **sys-ips-template.sls** - It tells dom0 that our system is based on debian 11 minimal
-4. **sys-ips-template-config.sls** - This is main configuration file to set up our template qube with all necessary tools and config
+5. **sys-ips-template-config.sls** - This is main configuration file to set up our template qube with all necessary tools and config

 -------------